rsimmons/plinth/README.md

 [TODO: define some terminology]
 * Target non-programmer musicians as end users of blocks.
 * Prioritize ease of block authoring over ease of host authoring.
-* Prioritize hosting blocks in dynamic patching interfaces, but also make it reasonably easy to instantiate and use them programmatically with Javascript.
+* Prioritize hosting blocks in dynamic patching interfaces, but also make it reasonably easy to instantiate and use them programmatically with Javascript (example [here](https://rsimmons.github.io/plinth/programmatic.html)).
 * Support complex signal graphs as typically found in [modular synthesizers](https://en.wikipedia.org/wiki/Modular_synthesizer) rather than biasing towards linear signal processing chains as in common in most [DAWs](https://en.wikipedia.org/wiki/Digital_audio_workstation).
 * Allow for hierarchical "nesting" scenarios where blocks can act as hosts to other blocks.
-* Don't specify any special relationship between block ports and controls in block views.